sanjay-azad/en/docs/ai.md

 Below are a few terms that need further attention:
-- Natural Language Processing (NLP): process to make a system or agent that can understand and generate human language, enabling it to interact with users through text or speech.
+- Natural Language Processing (NLP): Process to make a system or agent that can understand and generate human language, enabling it to interact with users through text or speech.
 - Computer Vision: Image processing to make systems or agents capable of processing and interpreting visual information, allowing them to understand and interact with images and videos.
 - Neural Networks: Models designed to mimic brain functionality through neurons, also called deep learning models, such as convolutional neural networks (CNNs) for vision tasks and recurrent neural networks (RNNs) for sequential data.